Puran Mal: Conflict with Sher Shah Suri

 The Mughal Empire was defeated by Sur Empire of Sher Shah Suri.

 In 1542, Sher Shah added Malwa to his empire.
 During this campaign, he ordered his amir Shujaat Khan to bring Puran Mal to his presence.
 Shujaat Khan conducted Puran Mal, who had taken with him 6,000 horsemen before Sher Shah, who at once presented his new ally with a hundred horses and a hundred splendid robes of honour and then sent him home.
-Puran Mai set out for the return journey to Raisen leaving his brother Chaturbhuj in the service of Sher Shah.
-This arrangement soon went awry .In 1543, a year after the understanding between the Afghan sultan and the Puran Mal, Sher Shah took Chanderi from Puran Mal and then laid siege to his stronghold Raisen.
-As his motive for this campaign Sher Shah is said to have given vent to his anger with Puran Mal, ‘who had made captives the families of the Muslims in Chanderi, had forcibly made their daughters to be the dancing-girls and had not co-operated with his son.
+Puran Mal set out for the return journey to Raisen leaving his brother Chaturbhuj in the service of Sher Shah.
+This arrangement soon went away.
+In 1543, a year after the understanding between the Afghan sultan and the Puran Mal, Sher Shah took Chanderi from Puran Mal and then laid siege to his stronghold Raisen.
+As his motive for this campaign Sher Shah is said to have given vent to his anger against Puran Mal, ‘who had made captives of the families of Muslims in Chanderi’, had forcibly made their daughters to be the dancing-girls and had not co-operated with his son.
 The siege continued for six months with the fort coming under heavy bombardment.
 Artillery proved to be the deciding factor and Puran Mal had to negotiate once again with Sher Shah.
 The negotiations were soon successful.
 Sher Shah granted to Puran Mal the iqta of Benares.